Skip to main content

 Following a holistic approach from the system to the material, My-CUBE unique solution relies on a new class of nano-technology, mixing at the fine-grain level a high capacity of non-volatile resistive memory coupled with new junctionless nanowire transistors 3D-interconnected, to perform data-centric computations.
 This technology that adds smartness to memory/storage will not only be a game changer for artificial intelligence, machine learning, data analytics or any data-abundant computing systems but it will also be, more broadly, a key computational kernel for next low-power, energy-efficient European integrated circuits.

-We published up to 5 papers in the IEEE VLSI Symposium and IEDM conferences since the beginning of the project.
-These workshop/conference are the most important one in the field of the Electron Devices community
+In terms of dissemination, we published up to 5 papers in the IEEE VLSI Symposium and IEDM conferences since the beginning of the project.
+These workshop/conference are the most important one in the field of the Electron Devices community.
+Moreover, an article was recently issued in Nature Communications Engineering.
+These results open the way to a high-density 3D NOR Resistive-Random-Access-Memory, which is a new class of memory, especially suitable for on-chip Artificial Intelligence processing.

 Our 3D vertical RRAM technology